mbwatson/nginx-react/README.md

-# Express-Served React App
+# Nginx-Served React App

-This is a `create-react-app`-generated React application deployed with Express, running in a container built from [the official Node image](https://hub.docker.com/_/node/).
+This is a `create-react-app`-generated React application deployed with Node's development server for development and served by [Nginx](https://hub.docker.com/_/nginx/) after building in [Node](https://hub.docker.com/_/node/).

 ## What This Accomplishes